Jay Brown: Relationship with Linzi Bragg

+Suspension and axing (2025)

+In June 2025, Borthwick was suspended from EastEnders by the BBC after a backstage video from the twenty-second series of Strictly Come Dancing in November 2024 surfaced, showing him referring to the inhabitants of Blackpool by using ableist language considered derogatory toward disabled individuals.
+The BBC described his language as "entirely unacceptable" and said it did not reflect their values or standards.
+He issued a public apology in a statement to The Sun on Sunday, expressing regret for his words and acknowledging the offence they had caused.
+In September 2025, it was announced that Borthwick had been axed from the soap after 19 years and would therefore not be returning to film exit scenes.
+His final appearance aired on 19 August 2025.

 Storylines

-Jay is mentioned in 2006 when his dying grandmother Evie Brown (Marji Campi) tells his grandfather Bert Atkinson (Dave Hill) that he has a grandson.
+Jay is mentioned in 2006 when his dying grandmother, Evie Brown (Marji Campi) tells his grandfather Bert Atkinson (Dave Hill) that he has a grandson.
 Their daughter, Karen, is Jay's mother who died from breast cancer.
 Jay appears after Evie's funeral, when he is taken to live with Bert in Walford, per Evie's wishes.
 Jay is a troublesome youth: he steals, breaks into Pauline Fowler's (Wendy Richard) house, and offends Yolande Trueman (Angela Wynter) with a racist slur to impress his peers.
 When Jay's father Jase Dyer (Stephen Lord) arrives, Bert leaves to allow Jay and Jase to bond.
 Jay continues getting into trouble, becoming involved with a gang of older boys, known as the E20 crew, led by Tegs Teague (Ben Smith).
 Jay helps them shoplift, and they give him a knife.
 The gang terrorises Dot Branning (June Brown) and Jay steals her keys so they can break into her house.
 The gang orders Jay to throw a brick through Dot's window, but realising it is wrong, Jay refuses and is rejected from the gang.
 Tegs later confronts Jay and a fight ensues, with Jay being stabbed in the leg.
 Tegs is arrested and his mother Tina Teague (Kerry Ann White) tries to threaten Jay from testifying against her son at his trial.
 However, she is scared off by Jase's girlfriend Dawn Swann (Kara Tointon).
 Jay gives evidence at the trial and Tegs is sentenced to two years in a Young Offenders Institute.